niuers/python/concurrency.md

 ## concurrent.futures
 * The main features of the `concurrent.futures` package are the `ThreadPoolExecutor` and `ProcessPoolExecutor` classes, which implement an interface that allows you to submit callables for execution in different threads or processes, respectively.
 The classes manage an internal pool of worker threads or processes, and a queue of tasks to be executed.
+* concurrent.futures package is exciting: it treats threads, processes, and queues as infrastructure at your service, not something you have to deal with directly.
+Of course, it’s designed with simple jobs in mind, the so-called [“embarrassingly parallel”](https://en.wikipedia.org/wiki/Embarrassingly_parallel) problems.

 ### Launching Threads with `concurrent.futures`
 * Python threads are well suited for I/O-bound applications, despite the GIL: every standard library I/O function written in C releases the GIL, so while a given thread is waiting for I/O, the Python scheduler can switch to another thread.